Indonesia Arrival Card: The All-In-One Entry Document

-In this post, we explain how to get your Arrival Card and use it to pass through border control smoothly.
-There are also details on how the new system has replaced the formerly used SATUSEHAT Health Pass and Electronic Customs Declaration (e-CD).
+In this guide, we explain how the electronic declaration works, what information you need, and how the All Indonesia system has replaced the previously used SATUSEHAT Health Pass and Electronic Customs Declaration.

 What Is the Indonesia Arrival Card?

 The Indonesia Arrival Card is a digital entry form required for every traveler arriving in the country.
-It serves as a combined health and customs declaration, which helps to speed up the arrivals process.
+It serves as a combined health, immigration, and customs declaration, which helps to speed up the arrivals process.

 You must complete the Arrival Card form online before you travel.
 Once approved, you’ll receive a QR code to show at Indonesian immigration and customs checkpoints.
 It’s the only document you need to complete to give health and customs details.